Henya14/zurich-cloud-hackathon-Henya14/README.md

 To flatten the user object I moved the car objects' attributes into the user objects' attributes like in the example below.

-This is a user object
+This is the original user object:
 ```javascript
 {
     "id": "123",